Ret-2-Go on vacation!

 can say.
 I play Shantae for the fun of it, not the be particularly challenged

 but even I thought the game became too easy at the end.
-You can, if you invest
+You can, if you invest abit in the upgrades, just run through the levels without having to worry to take

-damage, there are so many recovery options.
+damage.
 In terms of combat, the merged

 forms are too powerful.
 Too much of a screen-nuke that can cut down even the